top of page

 Thermal cameras- the flir technology has really touted some great potential of quick accusition and determination of a warm blooded animal rather than dark blobs in the night. it has the ability to scan a vast area in a short amount of time by detecting heat signatures.
 This technology has finally come down in price enough for the average joe to buy but still comes with a considerable price tag. even though it is able to determine objects through heat signatures it can be blocked by boulders as well as trees. it does not provide details which is essential for verification.

-Trail cams- of the technologies this seems to be the most popular. they are relatively cheap and fairly durable. many can take high quality pictures and video and be in place for up to months at a time however, they must be placed inconspicuously and in the right place at the right time. many use these cameras with a "lottery" mentality hoping to capture an image. the reality of this is that the patterson film captured film on the subject almost 50 years ago yet it is still disputed as being real. there are many examples of trail cam photos circulating the internet but are all disputed because of the technology of altering images as well as unclear images. the typical technique that is prodiminatley used is that the researcher hears of a reported sighting and goes out to that area and sets up bait sites as well as setting up trail cams and other evidence gathering techniques. for something that is generally considered intelligent by most, many techniques are geared for something not that smart.
+Trail cams- of the technologies this seems to be the most popular. they are relatively cheap and fairly durable. many can take high quality pictures and video and be in place for up to months at a time however, they must be placed inconspicuously and in the right place at the right time.
+Many use these cameras with a "lottery" mentality hoping to capture an image. the reality of this is that the Patterson film captured film on the subject over 50 years ago yet it is still disputed as being real. there are many examples of trail cam photos circulating the internet but are all disputed because of the technology of altering images as well as unclear images. the typical technique that is prodiminatley used is that the researcher hears of a reported sighting and goes out to that area and sets up bait sites as well as setting up trail cams and other evidence gathering techniques. for something that is generally considered intelligent by most, many techniques are geared for something not that smart.
 Here is another point that i think needs to be considered. first, we are in their element and if they are anywhere near they are watching us the enitre time as we set up cameras, bait traps, and evidence gatherers.
 Now consider you in their place watching from a distance knowing where all of the cameras and traps are at.
 How difficult would it be for you to circumvent these pitfalls ?
 This technology has not only shown not to produce anything substantial but has also proven to be counterproductive.
 There has been much antectodal evidence showing that setting up cameras correlate with decreased activity.

 drones- This technology also has great potential and would provide higher resolution images. drones can also scan large areas in a short amount of time. drones can be pricey and of course there is the learning curve. they have limited air time and like most technologies you must have a good idea of where to look. they could be considered invasive driving them off to new areas.